-The basic distinction between the EPIRB, the GPIRB and the PPIRB is price.
+The basic criterion between the EPIRB, GPIRB and PPIRB is price.
 Smaller search area equals higher price.
 Smaller size (carry it on your person) equals higher price again.
 Prices range, based on a quick internet search, from \$200 to \$1,500.